 Do I need Planning Permission to install Solar Panels?

 In many cases, planning permission is not required if solar panels are fixed to the roof of a single dwelling house.
+See our FAQ’s for more information.

 The following apply to roof and wall mounted solar panels: